tuxpoldo/btsync-deb/README.md

 distributed in a package named __btsync-common__ - all other packages are dependent upon it.

+The package containing support for BitTorrent Sync as a WebUI and tray application for desktop users is named __btsync-user__

+The brand new package containing the full featured GUI for BitTorrent Sync for desktop users is named __btsync-gui__ - This package is going to replace __btsync-user__ on long term.

 The package containing support for BitTorrent Sync as a single or multiple service with or without WebUI for server/NAS deployment is named __btsync__

-The package containing support for BitTorrent Sync as a WebUI and tray application for desktop users is named __btsync-user__

 Useful Links